 Curtis remembers it differently, noting in the commentary track that the Brits were “respectful“ with his script, but these Americans wanted to “pep it up a bit.“

 20. Bernard is a running joke based on a real man.

-Every film Curtis writes contains a "Bernard," and he's always the butt of a joke.
-In Love Actually, he's the son of Thompson's character who is described as "horrid."
-This all dates back to a love triangle that didn't turn in Curtis's favor.
-Bernard was the name of a young man who won the heart of Curtis's crush Anne, and so he will forever be lampooned.
-In real life, Bernard is a successful politician, namely Bernard Jenkin, Member of Parliament for Harwich and North Essex.
+Every film Curtis writes contains a “Bernard,“ and he’s always the butt of a joke.
+In Love Actually, he’s the son of Thompson’s character who is described as “horrid.“ This all dates back to a love triangle that didn’t turn in Curtis’s favor.
+Bernard was the name of a young man who won the heart of Curtis’s crush Anne, and so he will forever be lampooned.
+In real life, Bernard is a successful politician, namely Bernard Jenkin, member of Parliament since 2010.